kasp582a/41934-AdvancedBIM-Group36/README.md

 # 3B: Propose a (design for a) tool / workflow

-See xxx in BIM execution plan.
+See process in BIM execution plan.

 # 3D: Value What is the potential improvement offered by this tool?